Karunya-Muddana/Native/README.md

 **Steel** (optional) is the live browser, behind `browser_do` and `browser_page`.
 It runs Chrome as a service; this app attaches to it over CDP and drives it.
-It goes on *your machine*, not in Docker — a Linux container on a Windows host has no screen, and the point of this one is that you can see it:
+It goes on *your machine*, not in Docker: a Linux container on a Windows host has no screen, and the point of this one is that you can see it.

 ```bash
 git clone https://github.com/steel-dev/steel-browser && cd steel-browser